Coolchickenguy/quickcraft/README.md

 ##### Linux

 Release is a .tar.gz file.
 The main directory, (not assets) has the public entry points installer.sh (for installing to the local dir), and start.sh (for starting).
-The assets directory has installer.sh, start.sh (what the main directory calls), and shortcut.desktop.from as a template for the shortcut.
+The assets directory has installer.sh, start.sh (what the main directory call), and shortcut.desktop.from as a template for the shortcut.

 ###### Extra dependencies for platform